sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-evolution.md

 Demonstrating schema evolution without talking about schema and data contracts is only one side of the coin.
 Schema and data contracts dictate the terms of how the schema being written to the destination should evolve.

-Schema and data contracts can be applied to entities such as ‘tables’, ‘columns’, and ‘data_types’ using contract modes such as ‘evolve’, ‘freeze’, ‘discard_rows’, and ‘discard_columns’ to tell dlt how to apply contracts for a particular entity.
+Schema and data contracts can be applied to entities such as ‘tables’, ‘columns’, and ‘data_types’ using contract modes such as ‘evolve’, ‘freeze’, ‘discard_rows’, and ‘discard_columns’ to tell data_load_tool how to apply contracts for a particular entity.
 To read more about **schema and data contracts**, read our [documentation](./schema-contracts).